With World Book Day 2026 around the corner on 22 April, there’s no better time to build your reading list.

 Why Reading Entrepreneurship Books Is Important For Business Owners

 We call it “reading for the moment,” which means selecting topics based on what you’re trying to learn.
-This will help you in addressing a specific business problem or looking at how other business owners navigated challenges, using these insights to plan your own solutions.

 - The startup or the early stage